sophielrt/Pokemon_Top_Trumps/README.md

 User Story 1: "As a Pokémon fan, I want to see design inspiration from original Pokémon games."
 This page uses a Pokémon replica font and Pokémon inspired colour palette from Pokémon Go and Pokémon Unite.
 The User Interface of this page answers user story 1.

 User Story 4: "As a casual gamer, I want a game which I can play quick rounds of."
 The game lasts for 5 rounds then a pop up is shown with the results.
 The user is asked if they would like to play again.
-If yes the game will reset and another 5 rounds will be played.
-If no the user will be returned to the homepage.
+If yes, the game will reset, and another 5 rounds will be played.
+If not the user will be returned to the homepage.
 The rounds being limited to 5 gives the user the opportunity to play quick rounds and then leave the game if needed.
 The User Interface of this page answers user story 4.

 User Story 3: "As a casual gamer, I want a game which works on different devices, so I can play at home or on the go."
 The Game Result Modal is responsive for different devices, meaning that the user can play on phone, iPad, tablet, laptop or desktop, meaning that the game meets the requirements of user story 3.